iccmr-quantum/iccmr-quantum.github.io/index.md

 This page is a portal to programming tools, demonstrations, publications and other materials produced by the QuTune team.

-QuTune kick-started in the Spring of 2021 thanks to funding kindly provided by the UK National Quantum Technologies Programme's [QCS Hub](https://www.qcshub.org/).
-The project is run by Eduardo R. Miranda ([Interdisciplinary Centre for Computer Music Rearch (ICCMR)](http://cmr.soc.plymouth.ac.uk/), University of Plymouth, UK) in partnership with Bob Coecke ([Quantinuum](https://www.quantinuum.com/), Oxford, UK).
+QuTune kick-started in the Spring of 2021 thanks to a 12 months long funding kindly provided by the UK National Quantum Technologies Programme's [QCS Hub](https://www.qcshub.org/) to Eduardo R. Miranda ([Interdisciplinary Centre for Computer Music Rearch (ICCMR)](http://cmr.soc.plymouth.ac.uk/), University of Plymouth, UK) and Bob Coecke ([Quantinuum](https://www.quantinuum.com/), Oxford, UK).

+The funding is now gone, and it has not been renewed.
+But the University of Plymouth team is carrying on the activites and forging collaborations with a number of partners to continue developing and promoting research in this area.

 The ICCMR offers [opportunities for post-graduate research](https://www.plymouth.ac.uk/research/iccmr) in Quantum Computer Music through masters and Ph.D. programmes.